Handwritten Annals of the City of Toulouse

-The Handwritten Annals of the City of Toulouse were held from 1295 to 1787.
+The Handwritten Annals of the City of Toulouse, also known as the Annals of the Capitouls, were held from 1295 to 1787.
 They consist of a collection of books on which were recorded each year the administrative acts as well as the rights and privileges of the capitouls, the municipal consuls of Toulouse.

 These Annals are particularly renowned for the illuminations that decorate them, an original and unique example in Europe of miniature portraits of municipal consuls in the exercise of their office.
 Although a revolutionary autodafé destroyed most of them on August 10, 1793, the surviving sample nonetheless constitutes an exceptional testimony to Toulouse's past.

 The work of the capitouls

 The capitouls appear in 1147 as advisers to the count Alphonse Jourdain.
 Coming from the urban bourgeoisie, they are at first essentially confined to the role of judges of commercial cases.
 In 1189, taking advantage of a weakening of the count's power and in favour of a popular uprising, they snatch new prerogatives and a certain autonomy from the count Raimond V. They now also take charge of the police, public works, hospital maintenance and the city's finances, and see in the judicial field their powers extended.

 But in 1271 the line of the Counts of Toulouse died out and the city was attached to the royal domain.
 From then on, the royal administration will endeavor to reverse the conquered municipal freedoms, with ever-increasing pressure.
 To defend their institution the capitouls seek to increase their prestige as well as to keep the memory of their administrative acts, their privileges and their rights.

 Thus, in 1295, 24 years after Toulouse was attached to the Royal Crown, a large-format book divided into six parts was created: